Learning to Disagree

 Texts

-• Alasdair MacIntyre, After Virtue:
+• Alasdair MacIntyre, After Virtue: A Study in Moral Theory (3rd Edition) (Notre Dame, 2007)

-You are welcome to acquire these texts if you wish to read them on your own, but I will provide copies of the relevant excerpts for purposes of our class.
+Most of the course materials are selections provided under the academic fair use exception to copyright law.
+I will also give you copies of my books, Confident Pluralism and Learning to Disagree.
+You are welcome to acquire the other texts if you wish to read them on your own, but I will provide copies of the relevant excerpts for purposes of our class.

 Attendance and Class Participation